 What are Star Assessments?

-Computer-adaptive Star Assessments for Reading and Maths are used by over 5,500 schools across the UK and Ireland.
+Computer-adaptive Star Assessments for Reading and Maths are used by almost 6,000 schools across the UK and Ireland.
 Star Assessments provide you with reliable data showing progress made by each student and if they are on track to meet expected standards in the learning pathway.
 Star Assessments also provide a personalised learning plan for each student, helping to inform next teaching steps.

 Benefits of using Star Assessments